[ PLANKTON NUITRIENTS ]

 MINERALS | IRON

-Studies have shown that an iron deficiency in the body can promote the development in ADHD in young children.
-The set-up were 53 children aged 4-14 diagnosed with ADHD, and a control group of 27 children without ADHD aged 4-14 as well.
+Studies have shown that an iron deficiency in the body can promote the development of ADHD in young children.
+The study consisited of 53 children aged 4-14 diagnosed with ADHD, and a control group of 27 children without ADHD aged 4-14 as well.

 What the researchers noticed was that the amount of ferritin contributed heavily to the behaviour of those children with ADHD.
 Ferritin is a protein that connects iron throughout the body and important organs.